 FUT is more invasive than a FUE hair transplant, so the recovery and healing time is likely to be longer .
 There is also some scarring involved.
 The FUE procedure leaves little to no scarring and has a faster healing time of 3-7 days.

 The difference in procedure and healing times means FUT is generally considered to be slightly more painful than FUE overall.
 However, both operations are conducted under local anaesthetic, so both are relatively pain-free procedures.

-There’s no escaping the fact that a hair transplant is a surgical procedure — so you can expect some slight discomfort.
+There’s no escaping the fact that a hair transplant is a surgical procedure, therefore you can expect some slight discomfort.

 No matter which type of procedure you have, your surgeon will administer a local anaesthetic before the surgery starts.
 This numbs the area to minimise the pain caused to the patient.
 Some people find the injection a little painful, but the surgery itself is pain-free.

 Some patients report that the process can feel uncomfortable.
 Patients are awake throughout the surgery, so they have full awareness of what is happening.
 They can experience some pulling or tugging while the surgery takes place.
 However, with the local anaesthetic, this is usually uncomfortable rather than painful.